wazuh/wazuh-documentation/source/user-manual/registering/agent-enrollment.rst

 To register an agent using the enrollment method, a manager with a valid IP needs to be configured first.
 The agent then checks for the registration key in the ``client.keys`` file, and when the file is empty, it automatically requests the key from the configured manager the agent is reporting to.

-In the same way, if the communication with the manager gets lost, the agent updates its key by requesting a new one from the manager.
-This allows the recovery of agents’ communication even if the manager deletes, loses, corrupts, or replaces the agents’ keys file.
+In the same way, if the communication with the manager gets lost, the agent requests a new key providing a hash of the current key.
+However, if the hash sent by the agent matches with one of the keys registered by the manager, authd rejects the request.
+This function allows the recovery of agents' communication even if the manager deletes, loses, corrupts, or replaces the agents' keys file.

 How it works